HowardHan99/codesignbot/README.md

 Your Miro board should have the following frames:
 - `Design-Proposal`: For design decision sticky notes
-- `Analysis-Response`: For analysis responses
+- `Antagonistic-Response`: For analysis responses
+- `Thinking-Dialogue`: For AI thinking process
+- `Real-time-response`: For real-time responses
+- `Consensus`: For consensus decisions
+- `Design-Challenge`: For defining the design challenge
 - `Sketch-Reference`: For design sketches and images
+- `Incorporate suggestions`: For additional suggestions

 ## Troubleshooting